 Burgberg - 'castle mountain' - is a 10th century stronghold that looms imposingly over the town.
 Quedlinburg's rambling, haphazard street plan leads you through charming streets lined with more than 1,600 timber-framed buildings.
 On one street, Wordgasse, there is a building reputed to be the oldest timber-framed house in Germany.
 (B, D)

-Day 6 - At leisure in Wernigerode
+Day 5 - At leisure in Wernigerode

-Day 7 - Wernigerode to Boppard
+Day 6 - Wernigerode to Assmannhausen

-Day 8 - Romantic Rhine Gorge
+Day 7-8 - Romantic Rhine Gorge

-Day 11 - Boppard to London
+Day 10 - Assmannhausen to London

 HKK Hotel Wernigerode, Wernigerode

 In Wernigerode we stay at the 4-Star HKK Hotel Wernigerode, located close to the railroad station and within walking distance of the quaint Old Town and marketplace.
 From here the narrow-gauge railroad network, Harzer Schmalspurbahnen is just a short walk away.
-The hotel's facilities include a restaurant, bistro, three bars, sauna, steam room, whirlpool and fitness equipment.
+The hotel's facilities include a restaurant, bistro, three bars, sauna, steam room, whirlpool, and fitness equipment.
 The modern rooms feature a telephone, television, radio and a hairdryer.

 The Brocken is the highest peak in the Harz Mountain range located in central Germany.
-A branch railroad line connecting the Brocken to the Harz Mountains' existing narrow-gauge railroad was proposed in 1869, but it was not until 1899 that the eighty-kilometre track was declared operational.
+A branch railroad line connecting the Brocken to the Harz Mountains' existing narrow-gauge railroad was proposed in 1869, but it was not until 1899 that the eighty-kilometer track was declared operational.

 Damaged as a result of bombing and mortar fire in the Second World War, the Brocken Railroad was reopened following repair in 1949, but during the subsequent division of Germany into East and West the Brocken became a military base, its railroad used only for the transportation of supplies.